droglenc/NCMTH207/modules/resources/MSTeams_Intro.md

 * **General**: For asking general questions (due dates, how to install R, etc.).
 * **Class Preparation Reading Questions**: For asking questions about the module preparation readings.
 * **Module Assignment Questions**: For asking questions about the module exercises.
-* **Office Hours**: For attending "official" office hours (see syllabus) and for out of office hour discussions with Derek.

 In each channel you can start a new conversation (i.e., question) by pressing the "New Conversation" button.